tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/常见问题/其他问题_intl_en.md

 2. Check the **Delivery Time** and **Status Report Time** for the SMS message and calculate the difference between them.[](id:Q3step2)
  - If the difference is large (such as more than 10 seconds for regular SMS or more than 5 minutes for marketing SMS), the cause may be that the SMS message is under review as it contains sensitive words, the mobile phone reception is poor, or the mobile number is in an exceptional state (for example, it has run out of credit or is out of service).
  - If the difference is small, the cause may be that the mobile phone reception is poor or the mobile phone is in an exceptional state (for example, it has been powered off).
-3. If the issue persists, please consult [SMS Helper](https://intl.cloud.tencent.com/document/product/382/3773).
+3. If the issue persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.

 ### What is a mobile number blocklist?